 The Admissions Committee reviews the cumulative grade point average, science grade point average, DAT score, interview, Pre-Professional Evaluation, and letters of recommendation.
 The years in school, any trend in grades, degrees attained, awards, and such personality characteristics as motivation and social awareness are also considered.

-The University of Tennessee Health Science Center College of Dentistry does not discriminate on the basis of age, race, sex, religion, creed, or handicapping condition.
+The University Of Tennessee Health Science Center College Of Dentistry does not discriminate on the basis of age, race, sex, religion, creed, or handicapping condition.

 - English Composition: 6 semester hours

-- Biology (General): 8 semester hours
+- Biology (General: Lecture and Lab): 8 semester hours

 - Chemistry (General: Lecture and Lab): 8 semester hours